CartoDB/airship/packages/components/src/components/legends/README.md

 Note that not all combinations exist, for instance, there are no *-size-polygon legends, since polygons cannot really have varying size.

-There is one exception to this norm, the component `as-legend-category`, which is documented below.
+There is one exception to this norm, the component [as-legend-category](#as-legend-category), which is documented below.

 ### Props